adamaltmejd/cv/cv.md

 # Awards and Grants

 2024
-:   The Kamprad Family Foundation. *STEM role-models and gender stereotypical beliefs*.
+:   The Kamprad Family Foundation. *STEM role-models and gender-stereotypical beliefs*.
 Co-applicant, 3.2MSEK.

 2023
-:   The Royal Swedish Academy of Sciences, the Lennart ”Aktiestinsen” Israelssons foundation. *STEM role-models and gender stereotypical beliefs*.
+:   The Royal Swedish Academy of Sciences, the Lennart ”Aktiestinsen” Israelssons foundation. *STEM role-models and gender-stereotypical beliefs*.
 Co-applicant, 1.8MSEK.

 2022
 :   Riksbankens Jubileumsfond. *A research program about COVID-19*.
 Infrastructure grant.
 Co-applicant, 12.5MSEK.